ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     - 1%
     - 0.1
     - N/A
-    - Missing data, OCR, typographic, numeric miswriting
+    - Missing data, numeric miswriting, OCR, typographic
     - Noise for all types of addresses will work in the same way
   * - PO Box for Mailing Address
     - Census, Household Surveys, WIC, Taxes (both)
     - 1%
     - 0.1
     - N/A
-    - Missing data, OCR, typographic, numeric miswriting
+    - Missing data, numeric miswriting, OCR, typographic
     -
   * - City Name for any Address (Home OR Mailing OR Employer)
     - Census, Household Surveys, WIC, Taxes (both)